PortalMangkir/HTML/README.md

-# Portal-Mangkir
+# <a href="https://portal-mangkir.blogspot.com">Portal Mangkir</a>
-Resource script code for Blogger
+A host HTML code intergrated with my blog